chooron/deepflex/doc/paper/struct.typ

 In the context of hydrological modeling, symbolic programming allows for the representation of intermediate fluxes in the model's computational process.
 These symbolic variables, when combined with the framework's core classes, enable the representation of complex hydrological processes.
 Essentially, these variables act as intermediate fluxes in the model, while the classes define how these fluxes are calculated within the model structure.

 Following the symbolic representation, the framework generates metadata for each component.
 This metadata, stored in string format, records essential information about each class, including its inputs, outputs, parameters, and states.
 This feature allows users to access component information readily and facilitates efficient data computation.
 The metadata serves as a guide for the framework, enabling quick access to component characteristics and aiding in the orchestration of data flow within the model.

+After symbolically representing each flux's calculation method, the construction process builds an anonymous computation function for Flux and Bucket formulas, as illustrated in Figure X.

+As shown in the figure, the anonymous function construction method can be broken down into several key steps:

+First, the method matches outputs with their corresponding calculation expressions (exprs) to form the function body.
+Within this body, each output value is assigned its corresponding calculation expression.
+Once the expressions are complete, the outputs are assembled in sequence into an array that serves as the function's return value.

+Similarly, inputs and parameters are transformed into array-type arguments suitable for model input.
+After data input, the function sequentially assigns values to inputs and parameters for use in output calculations.

+After determining the input arguments, function body, and return values, the method generates meta-expressions representing the function through metaprogramming.
+Finally, it implements the model's anonymous function construction using runtime function generation techniques.

+This systematic construction approach ensures efficient computation while maintaining the mathematical rigor required for hydrological modeling.
+The resulting anonymous functions serve as the computational core of the framework, enabling flexible and performant model execution.

 The final step in the construction process involves the building of anonymous functions for specific components.
 This process varies depending on the type of component: